 Michigan Attorney General Dana Nessel Takes National Lead to Protect Lottery Revenue for Schools

-LANSING – With more than $900 million dollars in annual funding for Michigan schools at stake, Michigan Attorney General Dana Nessel led the effort to file an amicus brief opposing the U.S. Department of Justice’s (DOJ) opinion that would encompass all types of bets and wagers in the federal Wire Act’s prohibitions.
+With more than $1 billion dollars in annual funding for Michigan schools at stake, Attorney General Nessel led the effort to file an amicus brief Wednesday asking the First Circuit Court of Appeals to affirm the New Hampshire federal district court decision vacating the U.S. Department of Justice’s (DOJ) opinion that would encompass all types of bets and wagers in the federal Wire Act’s prohibitions.

-The jurisdictions oppose the Department of Justice’s January 14, 2019 opinion, which reverses its previous position that the Wire Act applied only to interstate wire communications of sports wagers.
-The new opinion could threaten intrastate online lottery games offered by Michigan and other States.
-The New Hampshire lawsuit is asking for a declaratory judgment that the Wire Act does not apply to state-conducted lotteries and requesting a permanent injunction against the DOJ from acting to enforce its new opinion.
+The coalition opposes the DOJ’s Jan.
+14, 2019 opinion, which reversed its 2011 opinion that the Wire Act applied only to interstate wire communications of sports wagers.
+The opinion reversal could threaten intrastate online lottery games and other games offered by Michigan and other states.
+The New Hampshire district court found that the DOJ’s opinion was legally incorrect, entered a declaratory judgment to that effect, and vacated it under the federal Administrative Procedures Act.
+The DOJ subsequently appealed.

-Joining Michigan in the brief are: Alaska, Colorado, Delaware, District of Columbia, Idaho, Kentucky, Mississippi, North Carolina, Rhode Island, Tennessee, Vermont and Virginia.
+Joining Michigan in filing the brief are Alaska, Connecticut, Colorado, Delaware, District of Columbia, Idaho, Kentucky, Maryland, Minnesota, North Carolina, Ohio, Rhode Island, South Dakota, Tennessee, Vermont, Virginia and Wisconsin.